Living Smart And Healthy

 Pic Shown: Baingan Chokha

 Tempering is optional.
 I think it adds a layer of flavoring to this simple dish.
 This relish is versatile.
-Serve it with meat, veggies, or simple flatbread.
+Serve it with meat, veggies, or simple bread.
 I like to serve it with Litti.

 Heat some mustard oil in a pan.
 Once the oil is hot, add panch puran spice mix, dried whole red chili, and asafoetida.
 Turn OFF the heat.
 Add the tempering over baingan chokha.
 Mix well.